 Ingredients

-- Cook the pasta: Boil spaghetti in salted water as per packet instructions.
-Drain and save 125ml (1/2 cup) of the cooking water.
+- Cook pasta in salted water as per packet instructions.
+Reserve 125ml of cooking water, then drain.

-- Combine pasta and finish: Add drained pasta and the reserved cooking water.
-Toss everything together.
-Stir in lemon zest and juice, a drizzle of olive oil, and parmesan until creamy.
+- Stir in lemon zest, juice, a drizzle of oil, and parmesan until creamy.

-- Serve: Top with fresh basil and extra parmesan.
-Serve hot.
+- Serve hot with fresh basil and extra parmesan.

 Notes